Jeopardy! (franchise): International versions

-Canadian broadcasting of the show
+Canadian broadcasting

-Even though the program has spawned many foreign adaptations, the American syndicated version of Jeopardy! is itself broadcast across the world, with international distribution rights held by CBS Studios International.
+Even though the program has spawned many foreign adaptations, the American syndicated version of Jeopardy! is itself broadcast across the world, with international distribution rights held by Paramount Global Content Distribution.

 In Canada, Jeopardy! had aired largely on local stations since its debut.
 Like most American game shows that air in Canada, Canadians are eligible to appear as contestants on the American version, with notable examples including 1990 Tournament of Champions winner Bob Blake and 1997 International Jeopardy!
 Tournament winner Michael Daunt.
 Before 2008, Jeopardy! aired across Canada mostly on CTV stations, although the Vancouver CTV station CIVT-TV has never aired the show (the show has aired before on local Global station CHAN-TV).

 From 2008 to 2012, the show was broadcast by all affiliates of CBC Television except for CBET-DT in Windsor, Ontario (due to broadcast rights in that region being held by WDIV-TV in Detroit).
 Funding decreases to CBC led to the network declining to renew Jeopardy! and Wheel for the 2012–13 season.

 As of 2018, Yes TV currently serves as Canada's syndicator for Jeopardy! episodes.
 NTV, a Newfoundland-based semi-independent television station, has carried the show through its run on CTV and Yes TV.

 In French Canada, just as Wheel of Fortune once had its own French-Canadian version, there was also a French-Canadian version of Jeopardy! that aired for a few seasons in Quebec, on TVA, from 1991 to 1993.